dummy1cx/FinanceBot/TransformersTalkingHeadAttention/README.md

-# FinanceBot
-A chatbot trained on Finance Dataset using architecture like Encoder Decoder with Luong Attention mechanism and transformers with multi head attention mechanism.
+A chatbot trained on Finance Dataset using Talking Head in transformers.

-# Resources

-# Architecture

-# Encoder - Decoder with Luong Attention

-# Transformers

-# Weights n Biases WandB

-# Result Comparison

-# Further Improvements

-# Conclusion
+All the codes used were based on the suggested implementation by the original book "Attention is all you need",Talking-heads attention,LAB files from Deep Learning for Sequence Analysis and https://www.datacamp.com/tutorial/building-a-transformer-with-py-torch